LERCAutomation/DataExtractor-UserGuide/introduction/introduction.rst

 Background
 ==========

-Carrying out data extractions (i.e. extracting records for stakeholders on, for example, species or local nature reserves) is a routine task for Local Environmental Record Centres (LERCs).
-The process is a repetitive one, with the same kind of extraction being carried out for what can be a considerable number of stakeholders.
-Mostly, the only difference between stakeholders is the geographical area they focus on, while the data they require can be represented by a few standard tables.
+Carrying out data extractions (i.e. extracting records for partners on, for example, species or local nature reserves) is a routine task for many Local Environmental Record Centres (LERCs).
+The process is a repetitive one, with the same kind of extraction being carried out for what can be a considerable number of partners.
+Mostly, the only difference between partners is the geographical area they focus on, while the data they require can be represented by a few standard tables.
 Therefore this is a process that is ideally suited to being automated.

 The Data Extractor Tool was originally developed for Greenspace Information for Greater London (GiGL) and implemented in MapInfo.
 Currently the tool is used by a variety of LERCs and a version for ArcGIS is under consideration.